regimental12/CI224-Sem2/README.md

   - [ ] A procedural block world with proper data structure - 20%

 **Working player (only one applies)**
-  - [ ] plaer that moves - 5%
+  - [ ] player that moves - 5%
   - [ ] player with gui - 10%
   - [ ] player with interaction - 15%
   - [ ] player with interaction and gui and inventory - 20%

 **Working entities (only one applies)**
   - [ ] Entities with Basic AI (Just wander aimlessly) - 10%
-  - [ ] Entities with path finding and goals (can actively attack/find the palyer) - 20%
+  - [ ] Entities with path finding and goals (can actively attack/find the player) - 20%